BenG-07/Trackmania-WebHook/README.md

 ## WebHook
-This plugin sends your Personal Best to a Discord webhook.
+This plugin can post your new Personal Best in a [Discord®](https://discord.com/) Channel.

+## Important!
+**DO ONLY SHARE YOUR WEBHOOK TOKEN WITH PEOPLE YOU TRUST!**
+ANYONE IN POSESSION OF THE TOKEN CAN SEND ANY MESSAGE THEY WANT OR EVEN DELETE THE WEBHOOK!

+## Requirements
+* Discord Webhook ID
+* Discord Webhook Token

 ## Configuration
-* Discord-Webhook URL: Set up a Discord webhook and copy the link into this field.
-(Make sure to allow @everyone to use external emojis in the Discord channel, the webhook is used in)
+### Discord
+* Grant @everyone permission to "Use External Emojis".
+(This is used to display the achieved medal)
+### Trackmania
+* Discord Webhook URL: copy the entire webhook URL (e.g.: `https://discord.com/api/webhooks/223704706495545344/3d89bb7572e0fb30d8128367b3b1b44fecd1726de135cbe28a41f8b2f777c372ba2939e72279b94526ff5d1bd4358d65cf11`) into the "Discord WebHook-URL" field in the settings.

 ## Bug reports
 Bug reports are most welcome [on GitHub](https://github.com/BenG-07/Trackmania-WebHook/issues).
 Contributions via pull requests are also welcome.